alexj/gridminders/PHASES.md

 - [✔] Items should be sorted by priority within their sections and quadrants:
   - [✔] Items with 'high' priority are always at the top of their section, overruling any manual order.
 - [✔] Items within a quadrant should be sorted in the same order as in the Reminders app.
-- [ ] Allow manual sorting of items by dragging within a quadrant or section:
+- [✔] Allow manual sorting of items by dragging within a quadrant or section:
-  - [ ] Update the order in the Reminders app accordingly.
+  - [✘] Update the order in the Reminders app accordingly.
+(Not possible: EventKit does not support programmatic sorting.
+Order is local to GridMinders only.)

 ## Phase 5: Dock Icon Integration